-This game can be played indoors or outdoors, although playing outside will definitely make for a bigger challenge!
+Children can play this game indoors or outdoors, although playing outside will definitely make for a bigger challenge!
 To start, children will form a circle and pick one person to stand in the middle of the circle.
-The person in the middle of the circle will choose an object that they will show to everyone else in the circle.
+The person in the middle of the circle will choose an object to show to the others in the circle.
 Then while the other players have their eyes closed, the player in the middle will hide the object, return to the middle of the circle, and say “Huckle Buckle Beanstalk” to start the game.

 All of the other players will search the area for the object.
 When they find the object, they’ll return to the circle and whisper, “Huckle Buckle Beanstalk.”